jgr9881/rl-parking-DDPG-HER/README.md

 ### Agent : DDPG (Deep Deterministic Policy Gradient) Agent
 This model-free policy-based reinforcement learning agent is optimized directly by gradient ascent.
 It uses Hindsight Experience Replay to efficiently learn how to solve a goal-conditioned task.

+### -> pre-trained agent is included in this repo for demonstration purposes : 'pre-trained-DDPG-HER.h5f'